LAS VEGAS (KTNV) - One of the most severely injured victims in the 1 October tragedy hasn't seen any help from the Las Vegas Victims' Fund.

 "The Las Vegas Victims' Fund was established to help people that were the most significantly and severely injured in 1 October," says Scott Nielson, Chairman of the Las Vegas Victims' Fund.
 "So it was specifically set up to help people like Rosemarie."

-Based on her condition, she'd have qualified for $200-hundred thousand doll.
+Based on her condition, she'd have qualified for $200,000.
 But Rosemarie and her family haven't seen a penny, even though they filled out victim registration forms immediately after the shooting.

 "That was before the Las Vegas Fund Committee was even established," says Nielson.